red panda sleeping

 Interestingly, there doesn’t appear to be a large market for red panda parts.
 A few isolated incidents have found people wearing their furs or skins, but there isn’t a strong demand for them in traditional medicine like there is for many other species.

 Still, poachers are desperate to feed themselves and their families, and will often kill red pandas based solely on rumors that they fetch a high black market price.
-A 2020 study found that 70% of red panda poaching in Nepal was for fur, with 70 illegal hides discovered in the past four years.

 3. Climate Change

-Red panda habitat falls within a very narrow temperature range.
-As the world heats up, the pandas are forced to move to higher elevations.
+However, as the world heats up, these behaviors aren’t enough to keep pace.
+The pandas are forced to move to higher elevations.
 This can isolate their populations from each other.
 Additionally, changing rainfall patterns have increased the risk of forest fires in red panda habitat.
-Droughts, snowfalls and floods have also increased in the Himalayas, causing shifts in vegetation patterns.
+Droughts, snowfalls, and floods have also increased in the Himalayas, causing shifts in vegetation patterns.

 4. Accidental Trapping